Nelson-AM/Nelson-AM.github.io/pages/now.md

 ## What I'm Doing Now

-*This page has been updated on: 25-05-2021.*
+*This page has been updated on: 29-03-2022.*

-During the pandemic, my main priority is my physical and mental health and that of my partner and cats.
+My three priorities right now are:

+- Home maintenance
+- Health & fitness
+- Preparing for my new job